kudea/Social-network/README.md

 Its origin goal is to find out the coauthor in the same field so that both the college faculty and business can find the one they want to collaborate.

+## Method

+First of all, Normalizing the dataset, and then categorizing the paper into several fields.
+Secondly, Building the relationship between coauthors.
+Thirdly, Setting the weight on the edge(link) in the relationship.
+Finally, Presenting the model as the diagram and UI.